KloBraticc/Plexity/README.md

 - **Plugins** – Install or create your own plugins to enhance Plexity/Roblox.
 - **Multi-Instance Support** – Open multiple Roblox clients with ease.
 - **Disable RobloxCrashHandler** – Disables RobloxCrashHandler a Process that runs in the background with Roblox.
+- **Disable CPU 0** – Disables CPU-0 on Roblox.
+- **Limit CPU Affinity** – Limits the Amount of CPU Cores that Roblox uses so your GPU takes over.
+- **Launch with Roblox** – Launch Anything with Roblox.
 - **Disable AutoUpdates** – Prevent Roblox from Updating to new versions.
 - **Log Generator** – Export logs for debugging or support.
+- **Globle Roblox Settings** – Customize Globle Robloxs Settings.
 - **Keep Plexity Open** – Option to prevent Plexity from closing when Roblox launches.
 - **Advanced Debug** – View detailed debug logs while using the launcher.
+- **Reset Settings to Defualt** – Be able to reset plexitys Settings.
+- **Lists** – View Lists Posted by others and you can upload your own.
+- **Hub** – View CustomBackgrounds Posted by others and you can also upload your own.
 - **Tweaks Page** – Access over 50+ PC tweaks to optimize your system.
 - **CDN/Fallback Logic** – Automatically repairs broken updates.